bluecod3r/google-homepage/README.md

 # google-homepage
-Google homepage assignment for The Odin Project
+Google homepage and google search results assignment for The Odin Project